openpitrix/openpitrix/docs/Roadmap.md

 - [x] Runtime: add support for AWS and enable creating and closing clusters.
 - [x] Repository: add support for AWS object storage of S3 protocol.
 - [x] Application Lifecycle Management: add support for application package upload and deployment based on VM runtimes.
-- [x] Add key pairs which can attach ssh key to cluster node.
+- [x] Adding key pairs which can attach ssh key to cluster node.

 ### Upcoming releases